Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene

-In the absence of the alternative magnetic field ($\varphi=0$), the magic parameters $\alpha$ in the conventional TBG appear recursively on the real axis of spectrum $\mathcal{A}$\cite{Simon2021,Simonv4}, as shown in Fig.\ref{fig2}(a) and indicate the presence of double flat bands.
+In the absence of the alternative magnetic field ($\varphi=0$), the magic parameters $\alpha$ in the conventional TBG appear recursively on the real axis of spectrum $\mathcal{A}$\cite{Simon2021,Simonv4}, and indicate the presence of double FBs (Fig.\ref{fig2}(a)).
 When the alternative magnetic field is recovered, the magic values of $\alpha$ are expanded to the entire complex plane.
-The eigenvalues $\alpha$ of spectrum $\mathcal{A}$ exhibit no degeneracy (red circles) and two-fold degeneracy (blue circles), respectively (Fig.\ref{fig2}(a)).
-The non-degenerate and two-fold degenerate eigenvalues correspond to double and quadruple flat bands in magnetic TBG.
-The reason is that the two-component eigenstate $\psi^0_\mathbf{k}(\mathbf{r})$ generates two zero-energy four-component wavefunctions $(\psi_\mathbf{k}^{0\top}(\mathbf{r})\ 0 \ 0)^\top$, $(0\ 0\ \psi_\mathbf{k}^{0\dagger}(-\mathbf{r}))^\top$ in $H_{\mathbf{k}}^{\varphi}(\mathbf{r})$ due to $C_{2z}T$ symmetry(See SM).
-Introducing the alternative magnetic field extends magic parameters to more discrete values and leads to the emergence of the four-fold degenerate flat bands.
+The spectrum $\mathcal{A}$ exhibit no degeneracy (red circles) and two-fold degeneracy (blue circles), respectively (Fig.\ref{fig2}(a)).
+The non-degenerate and two-fold degenerate eigenvalues correspond to double and quadruple FBs in magnetic TBG (see SM).
+That is, the degeneracy of FBs is twice the degeneracy at magic values.
+Introducing the alternative fluxes extends magic parameters to more discrete values and leads to the emergence of quadruple FBs.